FacilityKit Blog

 Your Abuse Investigation Protocol Expires April 30 — Here's What Changed

 CMS revised the State Operations Manual in January and again in April.
-The result: mandatory law enforcement notification when abuse noncompliance is confirmed, Medicaid Fraud Control Unit referral triggers, an updated offsite investigation framework, and codified minimum surveyor time.
-Surveyors operate under the new rules starting May 1.
-Your current abuse and neglect policy is almost certainly out of date.
+Mandatory law enforcement notification when abuse noncompliance is confirmed, Medicaid Fraud Control Unit referral triggers, and updated offsite investigation framework.

 The Dietary Department Compliance Checklist Nobody Talks About